We're still here to help!

 Grand Rapids Community College is a commuter school, so we do not offer on-campus housing.
 However, we are here to help you access community resources which offer assistance in times of immediate need.
-If you have any concerns or questions, feel free to contact Student Life at 616-234-4160.

 Although permanent housing is most likely your ultimate goal, gaining acceptance into a program may take over a year.
 A housing crisis can sometimes be solved in three steps: